xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

-# A source xPack with Arm CMSIS Core-M
+# A source library xPack with Arm CMSIS Core-M

-This project provides the CMSIS Core-M headers as an xPack dependency.
+This project provides the **CMSIS Core-M** headers as an xPack dependency.

 The project is hosted on GitHub as [xpack-3rd-party/arm-cmsis-core-m-xpack](https://github.com/xpack-3rd-party/arm-cmsis-core-m-xpack).